xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 If no selection is done the offer will be store-wide and will be applied to all SKUs available including products on sale, products with volume discounts, etc. If a particular category is chosen the offer will count only the SKUs from the root of this category.
 To include SKUs from subcategories as well, please choose them along with the main category.

-If it's necessary to limit the offer for particular groups of customers the cart admin can choose them in the 'Eligible membership levels' field of the 'Conditions' section.
+If it's necessary to limit the offer for particular groups of customers the store administrator can choose them in the 'Eligible membership levels' field of the 'Conditions' section.

 {% note info %}
 Let's say it's necessary to exclude the SKUs with volume discounts from the offer.
 If such products are joined under one category (Category A), it will be necessary to choose all other categories from the list in the 'From these categories' field except for Category A.  If the SKUs with volume discounts are not joined under a particular category but are rather available for customers with a particular membership (Wholesaler) it will be necessary to choose _No membership_ in the 'Eligible membership levels' field.
 (If there are other memberships in the cart in addition to Wholesaler, it will be necessary to choose _No membership_ and all the memberships the offer is eligible for).